derek-maurer/SwiftHelpers/README.md

 }
 ```

-This is also not implemented on Swift arrays
+The next two are not implemented on Swift Array and definitely should be.
 ```
 if someArray.contains(object: someObject) {
     //contains object is not implemented on Swift arrays